seijihirao/apys/README.md

 There are 2 ways to start the server

-1. Execute `apy -s` from terminal on your root project folder (Recomended)
+1. Execute `apys -s` from terminal on your root project folder (Recomended)

-2. Call the method `start()` from module `apy.server` (Only recomended if you need to do something before starting the server)
+2. Call the method `start()` from module `apys.server` (Only recomended if you need to do something before starting the server)

 ---